Northwest

 Hunters can check-in / check-out here, https://license.gooutdoorskansas.com using your licensing login credentials.
 Contact the office for other arrangements.
 We thank you for your patience.
 Please introduce youth and novice hunters to the outdoors.
 Pass it on!

-Waterfowl numbers There is currently a low number of dark geese that are consistently on the lake.
-There is currently no ducks that are consistently on the lake.
-0 snow geese are staying on the lake.
+Waterfowl numbers There are currently very few, if any, dark geese that are consistently on the lake.
+There are currently very few, if any, ducks that are consistently on the lake.
+With cold weather approaching migratory birds should start showing up soon.

 Water level The lake is 0% frozen.
 The water level is lower than last year and is not at a desirable level for waterfowl hunting due to lots of exposed mudflats.